-Sr. No. Course Credits Credit Distri bution of the Course Eligibility Pre-Requisite ofthe Course (if any) Title & Code Lecture Tutorial Practical/Practice Criteria 11 Kho-Kho 04 2 0 2 XII Pass NIL
+Sr. No. Course Credits Credit Distribution of the Course Eligibility Pre-Requisite ofthe Title & Code Lecture Tutorial Practical/Practice Criteria Course (if any) 11 Kho-Kho 04 2 0 2 XII Pass NIL

 Objective: - The Students will acquire knowledge and understanding of a specific sport in which an individual wish to excel.